 Moving to Germany is no easy feat.
-But with a bit of patience and planning, you’ll be rewarded with many perks of living in this European country.
-Plus, knowing German punctuality, the embassy will likely process your visa application in no time!
+But with a bit of patience and planning, you’ll be rewarded with the many perks of living in this European country.

-So why don't you start getting ready for your relocation to Germany already?
+Ready to start your relocation to Germany already?
 To help you out, we’ve made a step-by-step checklist on moving to Germany.

 That’s what a checklist is for!
 It might seem like an unnecessary hassle at first glance, but as soon as you start organising your paperwork, you won’t imagine moving to Germany without one.